-This chili con carne with beans recipe is not only delicious, but it’s also somewhat flexible.
+This chili con carne with beans recipe is not only delicious, but it’s also flexible.
+That’s because you can add or swap out some of the ingredients.

 Of course, you’ll need certain elements to call it chili con carne.
-But you can adjust some of the ingredients to suit your personal taste.
+But you can adjust many of the ingredients to suit your personal taste.

-This slow cooker chili with beans can also be made in an Instant Pot or on top of the stove.
+This slow cooker chili with beans can also be made in an Instant Pot or in a soup pot on top of the stove.
+I just happened to have time in the morning to make it in the slow cooker.

 If you use an Instant Pot, cook on full pressure for about 30 minutes and allow it to release on its own.
 On top of the stove, cook it for at least a couple of hours.